emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has watchlists and continue watching. ✔️
 1. Good sorting, gives recommendations based on watched, and has mood based search. ✔️
-1. Site does have videasy + own server (apollo) 4K but quality labels are sometimes inaccurate. ✔️
+1. Site has its own hosted 4K content (apollo) + videasy api. ✔️
 1. Site looks good + works well on mobile. ✔️

 Community Favorites: 🌟